tgteacher/BigData-LA1/README.md

 your GitHub account to see your assignment repository. **Your grade will be determined from the result of the tests executed in Travis CI**.

-# Grading

-The total number of tests will be 24, distributed as follows:
-- 6 plain Python tests
-- 6 RDD tests
-- 6 DataFrame tests
-- 6 Dask tests (bonus)

-The Dask tests are bonuses, meaning that the assignment will be graded out of 18.
-For instance, passing 18 tests will give a mark of 100, passing 9 tests will give a mark of 50, and passing 24 tests will give a mark of 133.
-Bonuses will be counted in the final grade, but their weight will be left to the appreciation of the instructor and announced later.